Couchers-org/couchers/foundation/contributor-guide.md

 ## The Contributor Assignment Agreement

-If you work on stuff that's for the exclusive use of Couchers.org, for example designs or written content, we ask that you sign the Contributor Assignment Agreement to transfer ownership of such intellectual property to the non-profit foundation.
+If you work on stuff that's for the exclusive use of Couchers.org, for example designs or written content, we ask that you sign the Contributor Assignment Agreement to transfer ownership of such intellectual property to the Couchers.org non-profit.
 This allows us to build a solid brand and make sure we have the legal right to use work that everyone contributes.

 The [Contributor Assignment Agreement (CAA)](https://couchers.org/contributors/caa) clarifies what happens to intellectual property that you contribute and produce while working on Couchers.org.
 This is explained in more depth in the "Legal Stuff" section.